chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-10-29-how-to-add-a-custom-open-graph-image-tag-to-a-tumblr-blog.md

 3. Use a Git tool to commit and push the files to the GitHub repository.

-4. Finally, use [Facebook's Open Graph Object Debugger](https://developers.facebook.com/tools/debug/og/object/) to inspect whether the og:image tag is properly crawled.
+4. Finally, use [Facebook's Sharing Debugger](https://developers.facebook.com/tools/debug/) to inspect whether the og:image tag is properly crawled.

 {% include picture.html width="0" height="0" img="tumblr/GitHub-Page-og-images.png" alt="" caption="An <code>og-images</code> repository uploaded with cover images for Tumblr posts" %}